iormaetxea/cypress_example/README.md

 ## Test Execution

 ### Cypress Tests
 To run all Cypress tests, use the following command:

 `npm run test:cypress`

 To run a specific Cypress test file, use the --spec option:

+`cp cypress.config.js.cypress cypress.config.js`
-`npx run cypress --spec <path/to/spec/file>`
+`npx cypress run --spec <path/to/spec/file>`

 ### Cypress HTML Report
 To generate an HTML report for the Cypress test execution, use the following command:

 `npm run test:report`

 This command will generate an HTML report named cypress_report.html and store it in the ***`reports/`*** directory.

 ### Cypress with Cucumber Tests
 To run all Cypress+Cucumber tests and generate an HTML report, use the following command:

 `npm run test:cucumber`

 This command will execute all Cypress+Cucumber tests and generate an HTML report named cucumber_report.html in the ***`reports/`*** directory.

-To run a specific Cucumber feature file, use the following command:
+To run a specific Cucumber feature file, use the --spec option:

+`cp cypress.config.js.cucumber cypress.config.js`
-`npx test:cucumber <path/to/feature/file>`
+`npx cypress run --spec <path/to/feature/file>`

 ### Cypress Test Runner
 To open the Cypress Test Runner with Cypress+Cucumber tests, run the following command:

 `npm run cucumber:open`

 This command will launch the Cypress Test Runner for the specified tests.
 Test specifications and also features can interactively be run and debugged using the Cypress Test Runner interface.